-Dr Richard Pears, BA (Hons) History; PG Diploma Information and Library Management; PGDiploma Management Studies, PhD, FHEA, FSA
+Dr Richard Pears, BA (Hons); PG Diploma, PhD, FHEA, FSA

-Richard is the liaison librarian for the departments of Chemistry, History, Law and Music.
-He advises departments on the acquisition and management of print and electronic information and teaches information literacy skills to postgraduates and undergraduates.
+Richard is the Faculty Librarian for Arts and Humanities.
+He advises departments in the Faculty on the acquisition and management of print and electronic information and teaches research skills to postgraduates and undergraduates.

 Fellow of the Higher Education Academy